 Many clients know which things are broken.
 However, getting good value and ROI (return on investment) from their IT systems takes more than just worrying about fixing things that are broken.
 This is because they may not even realize that many things are broken.

 Many clients have data that’s being reentered redundantly on three or four different systems.
-This is a huge waste of staff resources which results in numerous mistakes and inconsistent information.
+This is a huge waste of staff resources, resulting in numerous mistakes and inconsistent information.

-There are numerous clients that don't realize that they have these problems until you point them out.
+Numerous clients don't realize that they have these problems until you point them out.
 It is your role to explain how much better it could be because clients don’t necessarily have an IT vision.

-Clients need for you to be their IT visionary.
+Clients need you to be their IT visionary.

 In order to have more repeat business and more steady service revenue, you need to have a step-by-step sales process in place.
-This starts with having very targeted marketing and lead generation activities.
-It is not about marketing to everyone, it’s about marketing to very specific kinds of small business decision makers in a tight geographic area, with a certain size, that are a good platform match to your skills and expertise, that are in industries similar to industries that you have had great success with, and are used to working with professional technology providers.
+This starts with having very targeted marketing and lead-generation activities.
+It is not about marketing to everyone, it’s about marketing to very specific kinds of small business decision-makers in a tight geographic area, with a certain size, that is a good platform match to your skills and expertise, that are in industries similar to industries that you have had great success with, and are used to working with professional technology providers.

-Your best prospective clients can’t afford to wait around for a friend or family member to come in to help out with IT and get paid in pizza and beer just because it’s the owner’s college buddy who works on the helpdesk for a brokerage firm.
+Your best prospective clients can’t afford to wait for a friend or family member to help with IT and get paid in pizza and beer just because it’s the owner’s college buddy who works on the helpdesk for a brokerage firm.